 Just something to be aware of…

 Stack height refers to the distance from the center of the pedal spindle to the bottom surface of the cycling shoe.
-The stack height on the PowerTap P2s is 14 mm.
-This is about 3-5 mm greater than most of the popular pedals on the market.
-(The stack height on the Favero Assioma, Garmin Vector and SRM LOOK EXAKT is 10.5 mm, 12.2 mm and 11.9 mm, respectively).
-We mention this because you might need to adjust the height of your saddle ever so slightly with the P2s in order to keep your bike fit the same.
+We mention this because you might need to adjust the height of your saddle ever so slightly with each of these pedals in order to keep your bike fit the same.
 This of course is not a deciding factor – rather just something we wanted to mention.

 Summary – Power Meter Pedals Comparison